 - Touch.
 There are also plenty of techniques to engage the individual with tactile activities to stimulate memories.
 Best-loved previous activities such as crocheting, gardening, crafting, sewing, or working with tools can be altered based on the senior’s particular ability and interest levels.
 Even just having the opportunity to hold a ball of yarn and knitting needles, or to place hands in a tub of cool, damp topsoil can stimulate pleasant memories.

 Hearts at Home In-Home Care’s experienced dementia care experts are highly skilled in meeting seniors with dementia where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life on a daily basis.
 Contact us at 913-440-4209 for a complimentary in-home assessment, during which we get acquainted with your loved one and the challenges being faced, and to let you know exactly how we can help.
-Reach out today to learn more about top-rated in home care in Kansas City or the surrounding communities.
+Reach out today to learn more about top-rated Alzheimer’s Care in Kansas City or the surrounding communities.